How @iBizAfrica is helping entrepreneurs turn their innovations into successful businesses

 Dr Sevilla said that for many companies, their staff are engrossed in many issues and do not have time to innovate, however, the young people want to take advantage of such opportunities to grow their innovations, so the Incubator connects them with companies that might be interested in their innovations.

-In the past seven years, the center in collaboration with Standard Chartered Bank through the Standard Chartered WomenInTech (WiT) , has trained 77 women-led startups leveraging technology by offering mentorship, business advisory, coaching, networking opportunities, access to seed capital, and investor forums that help mold their businesses to international standards.
+In the past seven years, the center in collaboration with Standard Chartered Bank through the Standard Chartered WomenInTech (WiT), has trained 77 women-led startups leveraging technology by offering mentorship, business advisory, coaching, networking opportunities, access to seed capital, and investor forums that help mold their businesses to international standards.

 Since its inception, the program has provided USD 390,000 in seed funding in total with each winner receiving seed money of KES.
 1.3 million while also receiving market expansion opportunities and innovation training by @iLabAfrica.

-As a Director, Dr Seville plays a crucial role in nurturing and mentoring entrepreneurs.
+As a Director, Dr Sevilla plays a crucial role in nurturing and mentoring entrepreneurs.
 His extensive background and vast experience in IT training, entrepreneurship, and business enable him to provide comprehensive and insightful guidance.
 His specialization areas include Mobile Technologies, Cybersecurity, ICT in Education and Development, Entrepreneurship and Business Incubators, Managerial Decision Modelling, Internet Governance, eLearning, Bioinformatics, and FOSS (Free and Open Source Software) applications.

-He has also acted as an advisor to the Directorate of Industrial Training in issues related to IT training.
-He has been an active member of the “East African Internet Association” and the “Computer Society of Kenya” where he has been a member of the Executive Board and the Education Committee respectively.
-He has also served as a member of the Innovation Board at Safaricom.
-In February 2013, he was appointed member of the Advisory Council for the IBM Innovation & Client Centre in Nairobi.
+He has also served as an advisor to the Directorate of Industrial Training regarding IT training.
+He has been part of the East African Internet Association and the Computer Society of Kenya as a member of the Executive Board and the Education Committee respectively.
+He has also served as a member of the Innovation Board at Safaricom and in February 2013, he was selected as part of the Advisory Council for the IBM Innovation & Client Centre in Nairobi.

 In January 2011, Dr.Sevilla founded @iLabAfrica as a Research Institute under the Faculty of Information Technology at Strathmore University.
-The Institute actively promotes Research, Innovation, Product Development, and Entrepreneurship; it also provides incubation facilities to local entrepreneurs and is actively involved in ICT Policy.
-Currently, @iLabAfrica brings together some 60 full-time researchers and its various activities have a wide reach within the East Africa region.
+The Institute champions Research, Innovation, Product Development, and Entrepreneurship; it also offers incubation facilities to local entrepreneurs and actively engages in ICT Policy.
+The Center employs 60 full-time researchers and its various activities have a wide reach within the East Africa region.

 Under his leadership, @iBizAfrica has supported over 1,000 startups and incubated notable ventures like PurpInk, MLedger, Denri, and Benacare among others.

-By leveraging diverse network and partnerships, @iBizAfrica strives to equip startups with the resources and connections they need to thrive in a competitive market empowering entrepreneurs to succeed and providing them with a competitive edge.They create a platform for startups to showcase their innovations and elevate their brand visibility within the entrepreneurial community.
-This exposure helps startups to attract potential partners, customers, and investors.
-Since its establishment, the incubator has helped many entrepreneurs who have later established successful companies here in Kenya.
+By leveraging diverse networks and partnerships, @iBizAfrica aims to equip startups with the resources and connections they need to thrive in a competitive market, empowering entrepreneurs to succeed and giving them a competitive edge.
+They also create a platform for startups to showcase their innovations and enhance their brand visibility within the entrepreneurial community.
+With such exposure, startups attract potential partners, customers, and investors.

 Share this